mattyschell/cscl-migrate/doc/archive-migration.md

 ### Migrate Archive

-In the commit history of this file we started with 3 archive migration approaches.
-This was originally "approach 2."
+In the commit history of this file we started with 3 archive migration strategies.
+This one was creatively named "approach 2" in our initial exploration.

 1. Copy the feature class to the target schema.
 It will be registered with the geodatabase.
 Register as versioned.
 Do not register as archiving.